prasham1515/prasham1515/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Machine Learning
+- 🔭 I’m currently working on Artifical Intelligence, Machine Learning and Deep Learning
 - 🌱 I’m currently learning Computer Science with specialization in Artificial Intelligence and Machine Learning at Vellore Institute of Technology Chennai
 - 📫 How to reach me:
   + Linkedin : https://www.linkedin.com/in/prasham-titiya-99b686205/